Buying a home

 Bundling your home loan can open the door to discounted interest rates and benefits on other banking products your lender may offer.
 Suncorp Bank’s most popular home loan offers, the Home Package Plus and the Better Together Special Offer, combine eligible home loans with a Suncorp Bank transaction account.
 Other benefits can include access to discounted insurance, up to 20% off your first year’s premium on new to Suncorp Home, Landlord and/or Contents insurance policies, and no annual fee on Suncorp Credit Cards to new lending customers.*

-There’s lots of options to think about when choosing a home loan.
+There are many options when choosing a home loan and finding ways to manage your mortgage.
 Make sure to look at all your options to make choices that best suit you.

 *Citigroup Pty Limited ABN 88 004 325 080, AFSL No. 238098, Australian Credit Licence No. 238098 (Citigroup) is the credit provider and issuer of Suncorp Clear Options Credit Cards.
 Suncorp Bank promotes and distributes Suncorp Clear Options Credit Cards on Citigroup’s behalf under an agreement with Citigroup.
 Suncorp Bank will not guarantee or otherwise support Citigroup’s obligations under the contracts or agreements connected with the Credit Cards (other than those relating to Suncorp Bank internet banking and telephone banking).